Frail Older Adults

 Resources for Frail Older Adults

 Frail older adults are people over age 65 years with cognitive and/or physical functional limitations that affect their ability to perform routine daily tasks independently, such as bathing, dressing, shopping, or preparing food.
-They often have multiple chronic conditions that exacerbate or lead to functional limitations.
 A high percentage of these people experience some cognitive impairment and advancing illness, and hence have help from family caregivers who also need support.
-As a result, they often need a combination of medical, behavioral, and personal care — often in home- or community-based settings — to help manage both their clinical, functional, and supportive service needs.
-Many benefit from conversations about how they define quality of life and goals of care.
+As a result, this population often needs a mix of services and supports — often in home- or community-based settings — to help manage their clinical and functional needs.